MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/b2b/payment-method.md

 ## Prerequisites

-1. Add customer account payment method in Commerce headquarters.
+1. Add the customer account payment method in Commerce headquarters.
-2. Associate customer account payment method with e-commerce channel.
+2. Associate the customer account payment method with the e-commerce channel.
-3. Ensure that customer has **Credit limit** enabled in headquarters at **Modules \> Retail and commerce \> Customers \> All customers**.
+3. Ensure that the customer has **Credit limit** enabled in headquarters at **Modules \> Retail and commerce \> Customers \> All customers**.

 ## Enable the customer account payment method in Commerce site builder